zakirmughal/refactor-code/README.md

     ```

  * How would you refactor this code to, Make it easier to read, Increase code reusability, Improve the stability of the system, Improve the testability of the code
-    I will describe some point here instead using of normal function use `arrow function`. using `var` but values are not changing in function better use `const`.
+    I will describe some point here instead of using of regular function use `arrow function`. using `var` but values are not changing in function better use `const`.
 Avoiding callback hell, I will use `async/await` function, better use `includes` instead of `indexOf` for readability.

 # Step 2